"Bringing Seamanship to the Creeks from the River and the Estuary "

 progressively dug out the lock side and the quay above it, excavating

-bollards, pushing back thirty years of dereliction and making a usuable
+bollards, pushing back forty years of dereliction and making a usable

 quayside of over 200'.
 They even managed to move a yawning lock gate to